microflo/microflo/doc/how-it-works.md

 --------------------

 The component metadata, like ports, of a Component is declared in a .json format.
-This allows programatic access to it without tools having to parse and/or execute C++ code.
+This allows programatic access without tools having to parse and/or execute C++ code.

         "BreakBeforeMake": { "id": 16,
             "description": "Break-before-make switch logic.
 Monitor ports must....",